guettli/intranets/README.md

 This could be a chat-channel, an email address or a role.
 It is feasible to avoid particular people, since they can be on holiday, busy or [hit by bus](https://en.wikipedia.org/wiki/Bus_factor).

+More about contact-channels here: [IUA (if unsure ask ...)](https://github.com/guettli/IUA-Channel)

 # Avoid Spaces

 Most Wiki systems allow you to create several spaces.
 This sounds feasible in the beginning.
 This way department D1 can create pages in space-D1 and department D2 can create pages in space-D2 and there will be peace since these spaces don't overlap.

 No, please avoid spaces.
-Sooner or later Term "X" will get explained twice.
-Once space-D1 and once space-D2.
+Sooner or later term "X" will get explained twice.
+Once in space-D1 and once in space-D2.
 Now an employee of department D3 wants to learn about "X".
 What should he do?

 This "peace" you get with spaces, will lead to [information silos](https://en.wikipedia.org/wiki/Information_silo).

 Next argument against spaces: Imagine you are new at the company and you realize that there is no page up to now for "foo".

 You want to add value to the wiki and you want to create a page about "foo".
 Now you are faced with the question "Which space should I use?".
 Likely, the new and motivated employee can't get an answer to this question soon.
-Then it is Friday evening, then the weekend, and on Monday there are so many different things, that he will forget to create a page for "foo".
+Then it is Friday evening, then comes the weekend, and on Monday there are so many different things, that he will forget to create a page for "foo".

 Without spaces, it is easier to create new pages.

 The big benefit of a central intranet wiki is that you have **one** place for the single source of truth.
 If you use spaces, then this gets lost, because you don't have one source anymore, you have several sources.
 Each space has its own "world".

-That's why I prefer to work with exactly one space.
+Getting to a single source of truth is hard, but worth the effort.

 # Only send email notifications if requested.